 Consider some themes.

-Free-form writing can be tricking, so consider putting pen to paper around some common themes and ideas:
+Free-form writing can be tricky, so consider putting pen to paper around some common themes and ideas:

 Just do it.

 We all do it but we also know that procrastinating can ultimately lead to more panic.
-A Tribe celebrant told us recently of a groom that was getting so stressed by the thought of writing his vows that he’d email her every few days asking for more examples, more ideas and where and how he should even start.
+One of our celebrants told us recently of a groom that was getting so stressed by the thought of writing his vows that he’d email her every few days asking for more examples, more ideas and where and how he should even start.
 She told him, to simply just start.
-Start writing and whatever pops into your head just write it down, even if it doesn’t flow and make sense.
+Start writing, and whatever pops into your head, just write it down, even if it doesn’t flow and make sense.
 Just write it down.

 Do it your way.